List of The Wolves of Mercy Falls characters: Shelby

 Shelby is a troubled werewolf who was taken in by the pack after Beck found and took her from a place that was never named, but it is assumed she was sexually and physically abused there.
 Shelby relishes the fact that becoming a wolf lets her forget her past.
 Throughout the trilogy, Sam states that what Shelby wanted most was for Sam to take over from Paul as alpha, when she would then be his mate.
 She attempts to kill Grace in Shiver to achieve this goal of hers, she fails when Sam steps in.
 During her attack on Grace, Lewis Brisbane shoots her.
 Grace thought she had been killed, but in the last chapters of Shiver she is seen outside the health clinic silently watching.
 It is assumed that she was the one who attacked Paul, almost killing him, in Shiver, as a way of letting Sam take over as Alpha.
 In Forever she kills Olivia, in the prologue which she narrates.
-Olivia's death results in many difficult situations for Sam, including he almost being arrested for both Olivia's death, and Grace's disappearance.
+Olivia's death results in many difficult situations for Sam, including him almost being arrested for both Olivia's death, and Grace's disappearance.
 She also attempted to kill Grace again by chasing her through the woods after Grace shifts, she is unable to finish the task as Grace falls into a sinkhole and almost drowns.
 She is killed by Cole during the final scenes in Forever.
 She is close in age to Sam and is said to have white-blonde hair, and white fur in her wolf form.
 We are told that she has a strong southern accent.